redFrik/superColliderStandalone-macOS/README.md

 Standalone template for macOS and SuperCollider version >= 3.11.0 by f0.

-This template does not require any modifications to the .app bundle.
+This method does not require any modifications to the .app bundle.

 ## Quick start

 1. Download [SuperCollider](https://supercollider.github.io/download) (signed or not does not matter).
 2. Download the files in this repository.
-3. Move one or both of the .command files and the Library folder found here into the new SuperCollider folder.
+3. Move one or both of the .command files together with the Library folder found here into the new SuperCollider folder.
 4. Edit the startup.scd file found in Library/Application Support/SuperCollider/ to suit your needs.
 5. Zip-archive and distribute the SuperCollider folder - now a standalone.
 6. Done.
 Tell the user to _always_ start the standalone by double-clicking the .command script and not the .app